caumente/AUDIT/README.md

 following features:

-- **Data management**: Easily work with MRI data from various sources.
+- **Data management**: Easily work and preprocess MRIs from various sources.
-- **Feature extraction**: Extract relevant features from MRI images and their segmentations for analysis.
+- **Feature extraction**: Extract relevant features from the images and their segmentations for analysis.
-- **Visualization**: Visualize model performance, including false positives and negatives, using interactive plots.
+- **Model robustness**: Assess model generalization by evaluating its performance across several experiments and conditions.
-- **Model robustness**: Assess the robustness of the model by evaluating its performance across different datasets and conditions.
+- **Bias detection**: Identify potential biases either in model predictions and performance or on your data.
-- **Bias detection**: Identify potential biases in model predictions and performance.
+- **Longitudinal analysis**: Track the model performance over different time points.
-- **Longitudinal analysis**: Track your model performance over different time points.
+- **High compatibility**: Provides connection with tools like ITK-SNAP and other external tools.

 Details of our work are provided in [*our paper*](...........), **AUDIT**.
 We hope that users will use *AUDIT* to gain novel insights into brain tumor segmentation field.